acli/new_clock/doc/CHIMES.md

 The script’s actual chime melodies have been sourced from Wikipedia (“Westminster Quarters”, 2021; “Whittington chimes”, 2021).

-Oliver (n.d.) and Harrison (2000) have documented many more melodies, including many that in theory should be in the public domain and thus usable;
-but I have not included any of these because it is unclear which, if any, are in fact in the public domain – except those that clearly are still copyrighted and therefore cannot be used.

 The Whittington chimes actually has nothing to do with Whittington.
 According to Wilson (2005, 2006),
 the melody dates from at least the 1700’s